jajdp/Shenanibot-public/README.md

 `!close` : Closes the queue
 `!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!next` : Moves the queue forward a level
 `!random` : Chooses a random level from the queue and puts it at the front of the queue to play.
 If there are markers in the queue, a level will be chosen from before the first marker.
 If priority rules other than order have been applied to the queue, this command respects them; so the chosen level will always be one of thoes with the highest priority
 `!mark` : Place a marker in the queue.
-See [Using Markers](#using-markers) for details.
+See [Using Markers](#using-markers) for details
 `!reward [reward behavior]` : Sets up a channel points reward.
 Unlike other commands, this must be sent as the message for a custom channel points reward; it assigns a behavior to that particular custom reward.
-See [Channel Points Integration](#channel-points-integration) for details.
+See [Channel Points Integration](#channel-points-integration) for details
 `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior

 **Viewer Commands**
-`!check [level code]` : Checks if the streamer has played a level; note that very recent plays may not be reported `!add [level code]` : Adds a level to the level queue
+`!check [level code]` : Checks if the streamer has played a level; note that very recent plays may not be reported
+`!add [level code]` : Adds a level to the level queue
 `!remove [level code]` : Removes a level from the queue, you can only remove your own levels
 `!queue` : Shows up to 10 of the next levels in the queue